Last Updated: 24 March 2026

 Stage Two: Flea Larvae

-When flea eggs hatch, they enter the larvae stage.
-While these tiny worm-like larvae are usually between 2-5mm long, you may notice[C(GPBGB1] them wriggling around where your pet likes to sleep, such as beds, furniture, sofas, and carpets.
-At this stage, the larvae feed off “flea dirt” left behind by mature fleas.
+When flea eggs hatch, they enter the larval stage.
+These tiny worm-like larvae are usually between 2 and 5mm long.
+You may notice them wriggling around where your pet likes to sleep, such as beds, furniture, sofas, and carpets.
+At this stage, the larvae feed off “flea dirt”, which is the digested blood left behind by mature fleas.

 With the right conditions and nutrition, flea larvae can move on to the next stage of their development within 5-21 days.